thomascchen/together/README.md

 - I wrote custom SQL queries to sort Problems and Solutions.
 Open Problems are ordered first by urgency, then by time last updated, and finally by number of upvotes.
 Solutions are ordered first by number of upvotes and second by time last updated.
 Solved Problems are ordered by when they were solved.
 - I applied Material Design principles to the front end using Foundation and custom SASS and CSS.
-- I created a Welcome modal that launches on the main page only after the first login, using js-cookie.
+- A welcome modal launches on the main page after the first login, using js-cookie.
 For demonstration purposes, I've set the browser cookie to reset once a day.

 ## ERD
 ![Imgur](http://i.imgur.com/urJmHdO.png)